jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/4_Beam_Opti.typ

 // --------------------------------- summary -------------------------------- //
 #summary_([
-The analysis of structural methods suitable for optimization framework integration examined beam modeling and detailed #gls("fem") analysis.
+This section evaluated beam modeling and detailed #gls("fem") analysis as potential methods for integration into the optimization framework.
 Considering computational efficiency, implementation requirements, educational benefits, open-source availability, and particularly the early developmental stage of #glspl("swith"), beam modeling emerged as the appropriate choice.
 Subsequently, it was demonstrated how the beam model solver could be integrated within an optimization framework to answer questions relevant for #gls("ld") through #glspl("lie") for experimental structural testing.
 ])